-A CEO typically embarks on an M&A transaction with the objective of finding “synergies”–Wall Street lingo for creating value through consolidation.
-Synergies are typically found by reducing costs or finding new avenues for growth.
+A CEO typically embarks on an M&A transaction with the objective of finding “synergies,” which is Wall Street lingo for creating value through consolidation.
+Synergies are typically found by reducing costs or finding new avenues for growth by combining two companies.

-For instance, in early 2020, M&A had a slowdown as the repercussions of COVID-19 took hold of the global economy.
-Dealmaking during the pandemic eventually came back as share prices soared and executives sought opportunities or looked to adjust to the new business environment.
+For instance, in early 2020, M&A activity experienced a slowdown as the repercussions of COVID-19 took hold of the global economy.
+Dealmaking during the pandemic eventually came back as share prices soared and executives sought opportunities to adjust to the new business environment.

-A true merger of equals (MOEs) is rare.
-Most mergers are really acquisitions.
+A true merger of equals (MOEs) is rare, so most mergers are actually acquisitions.
 But MOEs could signal to investors that two similar, roughly equal-sized companies are uniting because there are significant tax or cost savings to be had.
 Investors may find that with MOEs, the premiums paid aren’t as significant.

 What Is Private Equity?

-Private equity (PE) firms, alternative investment funds that buy and restructure companies, also participate in M&A. They seek deals when there’s “dry powder”–funds that have been committed by investors but aren’t yet spent.
+Private equity (PE) firms, alternative investment funds that buy and restructure companies, also participate in M&A. They seek deals when there’s “dry powder,” or funds that have been committed by investors but aren’t yet spent.

 How Do Stocks Move During Mergers?

 After an M&A announcement, the most common reaction on Wall Street is for the shares of the acquiring company to fall and those of the target company to rally.
 That’s because the buyer typically offers a premium for the takeover in order to win over shareholders, and big company moves or decisions are a key driver of price fluctuations and how stocks work.

-The rally in the target’s stock can be an eye-popping move, often leaving investors with the dilemma of selling then or after the deal is complete.
+The rally in the target’s stock can come as a surprise, often leaving investors with the dilemma of selling then or after the deal is complete.
 The target’s shares usually trade for less than the acquisition price until the transaction closes.
 This is because the market is pricing in the risk of the deal falling apart.

-Deals can get scrapped because of a key regulatory disapproval, stock volatility, or CEOs changing their minds.
-That would mean money spent on investment bankers, lawyers and consultants to put together the M&A terms would have all been for nought.
-Not to mention the specter of a costly break-up fee.
+That would mean the money spent on investment bankers, lawyers, and consultants to put together the M&A terms would have been effectively wasted, not to mention the specter of a costly break-up fee.

 Different Stock Reactions to M&A

-The stock market is a key way to gauge how shareholders feel about a deal.
-Here are some different scenarios of how the market could react:
+The stock market is a key way to gauge how shareholders and other investors feel about a deal.
+Here are some different scenarios of how the market could react and influence share prices:

-Buyer rises alongside target: This is obviously the best case scenario for companies and investors.
+Buyer (acquiring company) rises alongside target (company being acquired): This is typically the best case scenario for companies and investors.
 It occurs when the stock market believes the deal is a smart acquisition for the buyer and that the deal’s been made at a good price.

-Buyer falls dramatically: The buyer’s shares may plummet if investors believe executives are overpaying for a target or if they think the target isn’t a good purchase.
+Buyer falls significantly: The buyer’s shares may plummet if investors believe executives are overpaying for a target or if they think the target isn’t a good purchase.

 Target moves little: The target’s shares may see little change if rumors of a potential deal already sent share prices higher, causing the premium to be baked in.
 Alternatively, the premium being paid may be low, causing a muted market reaction.